McIlroy in contention as BMW PGA resumes

 Dane Kjeldsen carded an eight-under 64 to move onto 12 under while Norway's Hovland signed for a 68.

-Play was suspended on Thursday evening but resumed on Saturday with the tournament reduced to 54 holes, with the final round on Sunday.
+Play was suspended on Thursday evening following the death of the Queen but resumed on Saturday with the tournament reduced to 54 holes, with the final round on Sunday.

+McIlroy paid tribute to the Queen's "dignity, dedication and grace personified", adding: "Growing up in Northern Ireland the Royal Family was part of our culture and you just sort of took it for granted that the Queen is the Queen.

+"You don't realise that there's going to be kings and queens after that.
+She was such a steadying figure for the entire country.